-6 Scalability Improvements: AMIE+
+6 Scalability improvements: AMIE+

-Since the publication of the original AMIE framework [16], we have extended it with a series of improvements that allow the system to run over very large KBs.
+Since the publication of the original AMIE framework [17], we have extended it with a series of improvements that allow the system to run over very large KBs.
 In the following, we will introduce and discuss these extensions and refer to this new version of AMIE as AMIE+.
-Our extensions aim to speed up 2 different parts of the main rule-mining algorithm: (i) the refinement phase and (ii) the confidence evaluation.
+Our extensions aim to speed up two different parts of the main rule mining algorithm: (1) the refinement phase and (2) the confidence evaluation.